 Where to Stay in Rome: Best Areas & Hotels

 The ancient Roman highlights – the Colosseum, Roman Forum, and Palatine Hill – are close together and within walking distance of the Pantheon.
 It, in turn, is close to Piazza Navona and the charming Campo de' Fiori neighborhood.
 To the northeast, and still within walking distance, are the Spanish Steps and Borghese Gardens, with the Trevi Fountain a short detour on the way.

 But other neighborhoods to consider are those only a few blocks away from these centers.
-The Monti neighborhood, for example, is near the Colosseum and handy to the main Termini rail station in Rome and the Baths of Diocletian.
-Often these slightly out-of-the-way streets are filled with restaurants that locals enjoy - and tourists usually miss.
+The Monti neighborhood, for example, is near the Colosseum and handy to Rome's main Termini rail station and the Baths of Diocletian.
+Often these slightly out-of-the-way streets are filled with restaurants that locals enjoy, and tourists usually miss.

-Where to Stay for Sightseeing
+Where to Stay in Rome for Sightseeing

-Where to Stay for Luxury
+Where to Stay in Rome for Luxury

 Linger over breakfast in the rooftop restaurant of the luxurious Palazzo Manfredi - Relais & Chateaux, with up-close views of the Colosseum, just across the street.
 The outstanding churches of San Clemente and San Pietro in Vincoli are only a few steps away.
 Breakfast views from the rooftop terrace at The Inn at the Roman Forum extend over the Forum to the Colosseum, and there are Roman ruins inside the hotel itself.
 It's in Monti, halfway between San Pietro in Vincoli and Piazza Venezia.